fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_entitlements_cloud.markdown

   value = fortiflexvm_entitlements_cloud.example
 }

-# Update entitlement information
+# Import & update existing entitlement
-# If import, use: terraform import fortiflexvm_entitlements_cloud.labelname <serial_number>.<config_id>
-# After you create or import a fortiflexvm_entitlements_cloud resource, you can update it:
+# If specify both serial_number and config_id, it will import the existing entitlement.
 resource "fortiflexvm_entitlements_cloud" "example" {
   config_id     = fortiflexvm_config.example.id # new config_id value or unchanged
+  serial_number = "FWBXXXXX00000000"
-  description = "Your description"            # Optional.
+  # description = "Your description"    # Optional.
-  end_date    = "2024-11-12T00:00:00"         # Optional.
+  # end_date    = "2024-11-12T00:00:00" # Optional.
 If not set, it will use the program end date automatically.
-}

-# Stop or reactivate a could
-resource "fortiflexvm_entitlements_cloud" "example" {
-  config_id = fortiflexvm_config.example.id # Previous config_id
-  status    = "STOPPED"                     # "ACTIVE" or "STOPPED".
+  # status      = "ACTIVE"              # "ACTIVE" or "STOPPED".
 Optional.
 }
+# You can also import by using: terraform import fortiflexvm_entitlements_cloud.labelname <serial_number>.<config_id>
 ```

 ## Argument Reference